 “Companies need to position themselves different than their competition.
 That means finding a point of differentiation unique and meaningful in their industry.”
 Says authors Jack Trout and Steve Rivkin in their critically-acclaimed marketing book, Differentiate Or Die.

-As a product marketing manager—it is imperative that you communicate a clear contrast between your brand’s products, and every other product in the market that may be similar to yours.
-And more importantly—convey benefits to consumers to help them understand why they should purchase your products instead of those from your competitors.
+As a product marketing manager, it is imperative that you communicate a clear contrast between your brand’s products, and every other product in the market that may be similar to yours.
+And more importantly—convey key benefits to consumers to help them understand why they should purchase your brand's products instead of those from your competitors.

 5. How their industry works

 No matter which industry it is that you may choose to enter—one thing is certain—change is inevitable.
 Which means that trends are also inevitable.

 For a product marketing manager, by having extensive knowledge of how your industry works—you’ll be able to better prepare and withstand any changes, and adapt to trends that are sure to occur in your industry that may have an impact on your brand’s products.